Stable almost complex structures on certain $10$-manifolds: The proof of the main results

-For any real vector bundle $\xi$ over $M$, based on Theorem \ref{thm:po8}, the necessary and sufficient conditions for $\xi$ to admit a stable complex structure are given in terms of the characteristic classes of $\xi$ and $M$ by using the differential Riemann-Roch theorem.
+In this section, $M$ will be a $10$-manifold with $H_{1}(M;\Z)=0$ and $\mathcal{D}_{M} \subset \rho_{2}(H^{2}(M; \Z))$.
+For a real vector bundle $\xi$ over $M$, based on Theorem \ref{thm:po8}, the necessary and sufficient conditions for $\xi$ to admit a stable complex structure are given in terms of the characteristic classes of $\xi$ and $M$, and the cohomology of $M$.
+As an application, the proof of Theorem \ref{thm:main} is given.